 Pang: There are only Chadar tents here and no cemented hotel.
-Some of the Chadar tents serve non-vegetarian as well but not all however egg is something that they all do.
+Some of the Chadar tents serve non-vegetarian as well but not all.
+However, eggs are something that they all serve.

-Sarchu: Sarchu too is mostly a camping site and Chadar tents.
-Situation here is pretty much the same here as Pang.
+Sarchu: Sarchu also is mostly a camping site and Chadar tents.
+The situation here is pretty much the same here as Pang.
 Chadar tents do not usually serve non-vegetarian dishes but they do keep and serve eggs.

-Chamba Dhaba: The Dhaba I posted picture of above is just after crossing Baralacha La towards Leh.
+Chamba Dhaba: The Dhaba I posted the picture of above is just after crossing Baralacha La towards Leh.
 Last I was here, there was no non-vegetarian item on their menu.
-It was just limited to Maggie, Paranthas, simple roti, daal & Chawal; no eggs too for that matter.
+It was just limited to Maggie, Paranthas, simple roti, daal & Chawal.
+They did not even have eggs too for that matter.
 You can stop here and have lunch.

-Jispa: Jispa has just one large hotel which serves both veg and non veg.
-There are also a couple of camping sites here which mostly serves vegetarian but can arrange for non-veg as well if any of the guests asks for it.
+Jispa: Jispa has just one large hotel which serves both veg and non-veg.
+There are also a couple of camping sites here that mostly serve vegetarian food but can arrange for non-veg as well if any of the guests ask for it.